Making science accessible through art

 11 Gorffennaf 2017

-Dr Jenny Pike and PhD student Sarah Gore from Cardiff University’s School of Earth and Ocean Sciences recently took part in a Soapbox Science event which encouraged collaboration between science and the arts.
+Dr Jenny Pike and PhD student Sarah Gore from Cardiff University’s School of Earth and Environmental Sciences recently took part in a Soapbox Science event which encouraged collaboration between science and the arts.

 Each scientist presenting at this year’s Oxford Soapbox Art & Science event teamed up with an artist to collaborate on a scientific topic with, the aim being to inspire a public audience to learn about science in an accessible, fun and unintimidating way.